2007 Colorado YWAM and New Life shootings

-In the early morning hours of December 9, 2007, 24-year-old Matthew John Murray opened fire at the Youth With A Mission training center in Arvada, Colorado, killing two and wounding two others before escaping.
+In the early hours of December 9, 2007, 24-year-old Matthew John Murray opened fire at the Youth With A Mission training center in Arvada, Colorado, killing two and wounding two others before escaping.
 Later that afternoon, he attacked the New Life Church in Colorado Springs, Colorado, with a number of firearms, killing two more people and injuring three before being shot by Jeanne Assam, a member of the church's safety team.
 Murray then committed suicide by shooting himself in the head.

 Shootings

 Arvada missionary shooting

 Around 12:30 a.m.
-MST (07:30 UTC), following a Christmas banquet that had taken place earlier that night, Matthew Murray knocked on the door of the Youth With A Mission facility.
+MST (07:30 UTC), following a Christmas banquet that had taken place earlier that night, Murray knocked on the door of the Youth With A Mission facility.
 Murray asked personnel in the youth center if he could stay overnight; when he was refused, Murray opened fire with a 9mm handgun, killing Tiffany Johnson, the center's Director of Hospitality, and staff member Philip Crouse, as well as wounding Dan Griebenow in the neck and Charlie Blanch in the leg.

 After the incident, the YWAM base evacuated its 80 people to the mountain campus in Black Hawk, 45 of whom were in the building at the time of the shooting.
 Local police quickly conducted a canine search of the surrounding area, searching for the shooter; they hoped that fresh snow would help them track the suspect, but were unable to locate him.
-A reverse 911 call went out to residents of the neighborhood to let them know a shooting suspect might be in their area.
+A reverse 911 call went out to residents of the neighborhood to let them know an active shooter might be in their area.